Magic Mirror (Snow White): Once Upon a Time

-In Storybrooke, he is Sidney Glass, a reporter for Storybrooke's local newspaper The Daily Mirror.
+In Storybrooke, he is Sidney Glass, a reporter for Storybrooke's newspaper The Daily Mirror.
 On Regina's request, he researches Emma Swan's past to help Regina expel her from Storybrooke.
 After Graham's death, Regina attempts to appoint him sheriff, but the wording of the town charter calls for an election.
-He loses the position to Emma Swan.
-Regina has him removed from the newspaper staff, and Sidney goes to Emma, claiming that he wants to expose Regina as the corrupt person she is.
-However, the exposé reveals Regina's attempts to improve the community.
-Despite this, Sidney tells Emma that he will help her take down Regina, but it is revealed that he is secretly in league with Regina, who is using Emma's trust in Sidney to gain leverage over Emma.
+He loses the position to Emma and, after Regina has him removed from the newspaper staff, he goes to Emma, claiming that he wants to expose Regina for being a corrupt person.
+The exposé reveals Regina's attempts to improve the community; despite this, Sidney tells Emma that he will help her take down Regina, but it is revealed that he is secretly in league with Regina, who is using Emma's trust in Sidney to gain leverage over Emma.
 Emma later learns that he planted a bug in a vase glass after it is used to tip off Regina upon discovering a key piece of evidence that would have cleared Mary Margaret Blanchard of Kathryn Nolan's murder.
-Emma confronts Sidney and realizes that he is in love with Regina.
-Still, Emma presses him to help defeat Regina.
+Emma confronts Sidney and realizes that he is in love with Regina, but presses him to help defeat Regina.
 However, after Kathryn is found alive, Sidney falsely confesses to kidnapping Kathryn and framing Mary Margaret so that he could "find" Kathryn and become famous.
-Later, a cell labeled "S. Glass" is seen in the hospital basement's psychiatric ward.
-The name "S. Glass" is visible on a door in the first season finale, suggesting that Regina had locked him in the Storybrooke Hospital's psychiatric ward after he confessed to the kidnapping.
-In "A Tale of Two Sisters," Regina frees Sidney Glass from the psychiatric ward to be her Mirror again to enlist him into helping get rid of the people that are in the middle of her happiness.
+Later, a cell labeled "S. Glass" is seen in the hospital basement's psychiatric ward; the same name is visible on a door in the first-season finale, suggesting that Regina had locked him in the Storybrooke Hospital's psychiatric ward after he confessed to the kidnapping.
+In "A Tale of Two Sisters", Regina frees Sidney Glass from the psychiatric ward to be her Mirror again, enlisting him to help get rid of the people that are in the middle of her happiness.
 Regina temporarily places Sidney in the mirror to find the exact moment in which Maid Marian was apprehended by Regina's men.
-Regina later consults with Sidney on how to change fate.
-Regina tells Sidney that the villains in the book don't get a happy ending and wants him to find the writer of the book so that she can make some changes like allowing the villains to get their happy endings.
-In "Breaking Glass," Regina has Sidney Glass look for the Snow Queen's hideout to force her into thawing Maid Marian from her freezing spell.
-When Emma arrives to know where Sidney Glass is, Regina states that she's too busy to tell her where Sidney Glass is.
-Sidney later reports to Regina about where the Snow Queen is hiding out after his failed attempt to get a leverage on Regina.
-Using a compact to remain in contact to Sidney Glass, Regina heads in the directions of the Snow Queen's hideout.
-Regina later admits that Sidney was in the mirror.
-Upon strong winds reaching Emma and Regina, Sidney states the Snow Queen had swayed him to her side as Elsa's ice bridge breaks.
-After Emma and Regina defeat a large Viking made of ice, the Snow Queen takes the compact that Sidney is and retreats.
-At her hideout, the Snow Queen frees Sidney from the mirror as she wanted the mirror that he was trapped in to go with her mirror that she is putting together.
-The Snow Queen states that she wants the mirror that Sidney Glass is in since it is filled with dark magic.
+Regina later consults with Sidney on how to change fate, telling him that the villains in the book do not get a happy ending and wanting him to find the writer of the book so that she can change the story and allow the villains to get their happy endings.
+In "Breaking Glass", Regina has Sidney Glass look for the Snow Queen's hideout to force her into thawing Maid Marian from her freezing spell.
+When Emma arrives wanting to know where Sidney Glass is, Regina states that she is too busy to tell her where Sidney Glass is.
+Sidney later reports to Regina about where the Snow Queen is hiding out after his failed attempt to get leverage on Regina.
+Using a compact to remain in contact with Sidney Glass, Regina heads in the direction of the Snow Queen's hideout and later admits that Sidney was in the mirror.
+Upon strong winds reaching Emma and Regina, Sidney reveals the Snow Queen had swayed him to her side as Elsa's ice bridge breaks.
+After Emma and Regina defeat a large Viking made of ice, the Snow Queen takes the compact and retreats.
+At her hideout, the Snow Queen frees Sidney from the mirror, as she wanted the mirror that he was trapped in, which contains dark magic, to go with the mirror that she is putting together.
 Before declaring Sidney free, the Snow Queen advises Sidney to get a warm coat since it is "going to get cooler around here."